sytelus/shitalshah.com-v5/content/post/2017-12-23-debugging-tensorflow-dll-importerror.md

     The first path should be where you downloaded cuDNN 6 and the second path should be in NVidia's CUDA Toolkit folder.</li>

-      * If you still get this error, download [Process Monitor from sysinternals][2].Â You will see icons to monitor registry, disk etc in toolbar.
+      * If you still get this error, download [Process Monitor from sysinternals][2].ï¿½ You will see icons to monitor registry, disk etc in toolbar.
 Disable those except for icon that says "Show Process and Thread Activities".
 Then click on filter icon and add a filter for `ImagePath contains python`.
 Now you should see only process and thread activities from python.exe.
 Close all python instances, open a new one and execute <pre class="code-block"><code>import tensorflow as tf</code></pre>

-        .Â Now Process Monitor will show you DLLs being loaded by TensorFlow.
+        .ï¿½ Now Process Monitor will show you DLLs being loaded by TensorFlow.
 The last DLL in this list is usually is the one causing problem.</li> </ol>

  [1]: http://shitalshah.com/p/installing-tensorflow-gpu-version-on-windows/
  [2]: https://docs.microsoft.com/en-us/sysinternals/downloads/procmon